Are you trying to keep your website safe from malicious hackers and bots?

 - Lets you pick which type of two-factor authentication you want to use

 - Offers shortcodes so you can do things like use it on custom login pages

-If you’re looking for a WordPress security plugin that has it all, there answers fairly obviously which you should choose.
+If you’re looking for a WordPress security plugin that has it all, the answer’s fairly obvious which you should choose.

-Our pick for the very best WordPress security plugin goes to Sucuri, without a doubt.
+Our pick for the very best goes to Sucuri Security, without a doubt.
 It comes with all the features you’ll need to protect your website, instead of just a few.